 Technology enables people to shop across borders, anywhere, anytime and via any device, so we need to identify the insights into how and why consumers shop cross-borders:

-- US and China are the biggest markets in terms of online spend, followed by Japan and UK, while Argentina achieved the biggest annual growth rate in mobile commerce.
+- US and China are the biggest markets in terms of online spend, followed by Japan and the UK, while Argentina achieved the biggest annual growth rate in mobile commerce.

 - 54% of online shoppers in the UAE are shipping domestically, 37% are shopping domestically and cross-border, and 10% are shopping cross-borders only.